ploomber/ploomber/README.rst

     # if you are using conda (recommended)
     conda install graphviz
-    # if you are using homebew
+    # if you are using homebrew
     brew install graphviz
     # for other systems, see: https://www.graphviz.org/download/